State Emergency Service Road Crash Rescue volunteers

 Despite recent improvements in vehicle safety and road design, South Australia's roads are still a place of risk for you and your family.

-SES Units in certain areas of the State are responsible for Road Crash Rescue.
+State Emergency Service (SES) units in certain areas of the state are responsible for road crash rescue.
 This means that we are the first response to a road accident scene, using skills and equipment to remove occupants quickly and safely from vehicles involved in serious road crashes.

 While Ambulance services treat and transport the injured, they are not equipped to extricate victims from crash scenes.
 SES crews administer primary first aid, stabilise both vehicles and casualties, and then remove them for further medical attention if necessary, using the latest technology in hydraulic rescue equipment, often referred to as the "jaws of life".